Zheng Zhilong: Service under the Ming

+According to Antony, "By the 1640s the Zheng family, first under the leadership of Zheng Zhilong and then of his son Zheng Chenggong (better known in the West as Koxinga), had built up a sizable maritime empire, which controlled much of South China's seaborne trade.
+In 1628...he already dominated the lucrative Fujian-Taiwan trade network from his strongholds on Amoy and neighboring islands.
+He levied 'water fees' (baoshui) on merchant junks and plundered those vessels that refused to pay.
+By the late 1630s Zheng had eliminated all of his major rivals and had become so powerful that one official described him as 'a whale swallowing up the sea'."

 After joining the Ming navy, Zheng and his wife resettled on an island off the coast of Fujian, where he operated a large armed pirate fleet of over 800 ships along the coast from Japan to Vietnam.
 He was appointed by the Chinese Imperial family as "Admiral of the Coastal Seas".
 In this capacity he defeated an alliance of Dutch East India Company vessels and junks under renegade Shibazhi pirate Liu Xiang (劉香) on October 22, 1633, in the Battle of Liaoluo Bay.
 The spoils that followed from this victory made him fabulously wealthy.
 He bought a large amount of land (as much as 60% of Fujian), and became a powerful landlord.

+After eliminating Liu Xiang in 1640s, Zheng Zhilong become one of the richest men in China, with his annual income estimated at three to four times that of the whole Dutch East India Company.

 Zheng would continue to serve the Ming dynasty after the fall of the Ming capital Beijing in June 1644.
 His brother Zheng Zhifeng was made a marquis under the Southern Ming, although he was forced to abandon his post at Zhenjiang by a superior Qing force.
 After the capture of Nanjing in 1645, Zheng accepted an offer to serve as commander-in-chief of the imperial forces and was ordered to defend the newly established capital in Fuzhou under the Prince of Tang.